 From Snowmass Village:

 Take the Village Way Trail or begin at the Snowmass Cross-Country Nordic Center.
 There will be signs to guide you.
-Parking is available at either of these areas or you can take the RFTA bus.
+Parking is available at both locations, or you can take the RFTA bus.

 From Aspen:

-- Tiehack (for experienced or more advanced skiers): ski from the base of Tiehack towards main Buttermilk along the right side of the alpine trail to the Oregon Trail.
-Then continue towards and across Main Buttermilk to West Buttermilk.
-Follow the green disks.
-You should also be mindful of occasional temporary trail closure signs posted by the Aspen Skiing Company.
+- Tiehack (for experienced or more advanced skiers): Ski from the base of Tiehack toward Main Buttermilk, staying on the right side of the alpine trail until you reach the Oregon Trail.
+Then, continue across Main Buttermilk to West Buttermilk.
+Follow the green disks and be mindful of occasional temporary trail closure signs posted by the Aspen Skiing Company.

-Parking is available at the endpoints of the trail (the Aspen Cross Country Center or the Snowmass Cross-Country Center).
-You may also park at the Aspen Recreation Center, the base of Tiehack, West Buttermilk Road, or at the Tom Blake Trailhead in Snowmass.
+Parking is available at the endpoints of the trail (the Aspen Cross-Country Center or the Snowmass Cross-Country Center).
+You may also park at the base of Tiehack, West Buttermilk Road, or at the Tom Blake Trailhead in Snowmass.

 RFTA bus service is also available to the endpoints and the Aspen Recreation Center.